Lady Charlotte Guest: Publications

 Guest arrived in Wales already expert in seven languages.
-She learnt Welsh, and associated with leading literary scholars of the Abergavenny Welsh Society Cymdeithas Cymreigyddion y Fenni, notably including Thomas Price, and John Jones (Tegid) who supported and encouraged her in her work.
+She learnt Welsh, and associated with leading literary scholars of the Abergavenny Welsh Society, notably including Thomas Price, and John Jones (Tegid) who supported and encouraged her in her work.
 Villemarqué had an initially cordial relationship with her about Breton sources, but then plagiarised her work.
 She translated several mediaeval songs and poems, then in 1837 she began on the Mabinogion.
 John Jones (Tegid) borrowed a copy of the Llyfr Coch Hergest manuscript for her from Judge Bosanquet, who had originally commissioned him to transcribe a copy when Tegid was a young scholar at Oxford.
 The first tale Charlotte translated from Tegid's transcription was "The Lady of the Fountain" or "Owain," which was well received when published in 1838.

 Some characters from the tales had been profiled in William Owen Pughe's Myvyrian Archaiology of Wales.
 Pughe published a translation of the first episode of Pwyll, from the First Branch, in 1795, and again in 1821.
 He made a complete translation of all the tales, but the work was unpublished at his death in 1835.
 Guest did not rely on Pughe's translations, though she did use a Welsh dictionary Pughe had completed in 1803.

 The Charlotte Guest Mabinogion became the first translation of the material to be published in modern print format.
 It was published in seven volumes between 1838 and 1845, with the first volumes dedicated to Guest's favourite Arthurian material.
 In 1849 the work was republished in three volumes: Volume I contained the Welsh Romances Owain, Peredur, and Geraint and Enid; Volume II contained Culhwch ac Olwen and The Dream of Rhonabwy.
 Volume III contained the Four Branches of the Mabinogi and Taliesin.
 Geraint and Enid in Volume I was the basis for Alfred, Lord Tennyson's two poems about Geraint in the Idylls of the King.

 The seven volume series 1838–45, and the three volume set 1849, were all bilingual, presenting Tegid's transcribed Welsh text, and Guest's English translation.
 They included copious scholarly footnotes, mainly in English, totalling 145 pages in all.
 They were lavishly produced, with full illustrations, and gold tooled, leather covers.
 All volumes were published simultaneously in Llandovery, Wales by the Tonn Press, and by Longmans of London.

 The next edition in 1877 was the English translation only, and this became the standard edition which was to become so very well known.